NickWaterton/Roomba980-Python/README.md

 * New web interface for experimenting with real-time mapping
 * support V2.XX and 3.XX firmware
 * Supports Floor Plans for overlay on map
+* Can now get passwords from the cloud

 ## Important!
 Only local connections are supported.
 The project was written to allow Openhab2 control, so if you integrate Roomba into Openhab2, you can control it from anywhere.